team-gradvek/gradvek/README.md

 python3 -m venv env
 source env/bin/activate
 ```
-#### 4.2.
-Install Python dependencies:
-Note: if you created a Python env in step 1, install the modules inside the environement.
+Note: if you created a Python env install the modules inside the environment.
 To start the env:

 ```